lucasm/findto/README.md

  <br>
 </p>

-## 🔎 Decentralizing search
+## 👋 Welcome!

 Findto is an open source assistant for decentralized search.

-Our principles:
+Our key principles:

-- Research and develop a better search experience on Web, AI and more.
+- Research and develop a better search experience on Web, AI, and more.

 - People in control of search algorithms.